Atlas (robot)

-Hydraulic model (2013 to 2024)
+First iteration: Hydraulic model (2013–2024)

 Design

 The design and production of Atlas were overseen by DARPA, an agency of the United States Department of Defense, in cooperation with Boston Dynamics.
 One of the robot's hands was developed by Sandia National Laboratories, while the other was developed by iRobot.
 In 2013, DARPA program manager Gill Pratt compared the prototype version of Atlas to a small child, saying that "a 1-year-old child can barely walk, a 1-year-old child falls down a lot ... this is where we are right now".

-Atlas is based on Boston Dynamics' earlier PETMAN humanoid robot, and is illuminated with blue LEDs.
+Atlas is based on Boston Dynamics' earlier PETMAN humanoid robot, and it is illuminated with blue LEDs.
 Atlas is equipped with two vision systems – a laser rangefinder and stereo cameras, both controlled by an off-board computer – and has hands with fine motor skill capabilities.
 Its limbs possess a total of 28 degrees of freedom.
 Atlas can navigate rough terrain and climb independently using its arms and legs, although the 2013 prototype version was tethered to an outside power supply.

 The new fully electric Atlas, revealed in 2024 following the previous model's retirement, is stronger and possesses a wider range of movement in comparison to its predecessor.
 It can also move beyond the human range of motion.
 The new Atlas is based on the previous Atlas' progress, building on its history of previous innovation.
 The new Atlas' design is more humanoid and upright, and also has a head illuminated by a ring light on its face.
 The new Atlas will also have different "gripper variations" to handle objects.